astrivant/polyad/docs/graphs/traffic-balancing.md

 cost, connection counts, or bytes.
 Existing streaming RPCs and in-flight work are not migrated when weights change.
 An empty or unhealthy subset may fail requests;
 Polyad does not silently override its weights for failover.
-Istio's propagation is asynchronous: a persisted policy is not an acknowledgement from every proxy.
+Istio's propagation is asynchronous: proxies adopt a persisted policy over time.
 Drain existing work and allow that propagation before removing a replica.
 See the [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/)
 and [DestinationRule](https://istio.io/latest/docs/reference/config/networking/destination-rule/)